-The protagonists of the film coalesce and counterpose themselves over time, malleably intermingling with each other while Leigh reimagines their identities as slippery, unfixed constructs via his dexterous visual shifts (enjoining us to reorient our opinion of each character by always contesting our understanding of what role they play in the world; we see one character as a father one minute, as a chef the next, as a dreamer in a third scene).
+The characters of this film coalesce and counterpose themselves over time, malleably intermingling with each other while Leigh reimagines their identities as slippery, unfixed constructs via his dexterous visual shifts (enjoining us to reorient our opinion of each character by always contesting our understanding of what role they play in the world; we see one character as a father one minute, as a chef the next, as a dreamer in a third scene).
 He also speaks heresy within the Western world by asking us to consider characters as collectives rather than individuals.
 Wendy (Alison Steadman), the mother, and Andy (Jim Broadbent), the father, aren’t identical souls – Wendy is embodied, ecstatic, and expressive while Andy is relaxed and tempered – but for Leigh the differences in their identities amalgamate to a whole that breathes more fully than any singular individual ever could.

-Leigh has a killer instinct for the latter, unraveling the tendentious argumentative penitentiaries from which we typically limit our interpretation of events.
+Although Leigh isn’t recognizably Tarkovsky or Ozu, his singular filmmaking is conjoined with those other masters (and most of the great masters of the medium) because it defies the easy representational norms that attempt to define most cinema.
+The garden of film tends to limit its sunlight by focusing with laser-like precision on a singular event in society or a specific issue – another film would have been “about” bulimia, while Leigh’s film explores Nicola’s bulimia as a means to interrogate how people understand one another or experience the world more broadly.
+Leigh has a killer instinct for the latter kind of cinema, scrubbing away the tendentious argumentative penitentiaries from which we typically limit our interpretation of events.
 Nicola’s bulimia isn’t an effect with a cause or a cause with an effect – as it would be in almost every other film.
 Instead, it is a prism through which we can understand personhood as a concept, through which we can broaden our horizons toward questions of how we as a species interact with one another.
-We aren’t articulating why she is bulimic or how she can solve her problem, demonizing her for it or exonerating her; we are interrogating how she understands the world, and implicitly, how we understand the world.
+We aren’t articulating why she is bulimic or how she can solve her problem, demonizing her for having it or exonerating her for overcoming it; we are interrogating how she understands the world, and implicitly, how we understand the world.
 It’s a question of consciousness, ultimately – Wendy and Andy can expand their minds, so why can’t we?